DegardinBruno/human-self-learning-anomaly/utils/README.md

 python3 normalize_videos.py --root_frames path/to/frames --root_sub_videos destination/path/sub/videos --erase_frames  # Change settings if needed
 ```

 3. **Normalize Annotations**: Convert .csv file annotations (testing sets and validation sets) accordingly to the sub videos from the previous step.
 Each row of the .csv file corresponds to one temporal frame.
+After normalizing annotations concatenate each .csv video annotation file into one for testing and other for validation, corresponding to the *test_notes.csv* and *val_notes.csv* in the [Dataset and Directories Structures](https://github.com/DegardinBruno/human_activity_anomaly_IJCB20#dataset-and-directories-structure).
 ```bash
 python3 normalize_notes.py --root_csv path/to/csv/files --dest_csv destination/path/sub/csv/files --fps 30 --duration 16  # Change settings if needed
 ```